-Base pension: 4.2% of gross earnings (old-age and survivors) and 0.7% of gross earnings (disability).
+Base pension: 4.2% of gross earnings (old age and survivors) and 0.7% of gross earnings (disability).

-Nonworking insured persons pay annual flat-rate contributions of between 382 francs and 8,400 francs (old-age and survivors) and between 64 francs and 1,400 francs (disability), depending on their means and other factors.
+Nonworking insured persons pay annual flat-rate contributions from 387 francs to 19,350 francs (old age and survivors) and from 65 francs to 3,250 francs (disability), depending on their means and other factors.

-Mandatory occupational pension: From 7% to 18% of gross monthly earnings for the part of earnings between 23,940 francs and 82,080 francs, depending on the insured's age.
+Mandatory occupational pension: From 7% to 18% of gross monthly earnings for earnings from 24,360 francs to 83,520 francs, depending on the insured's age.